Second stimulus checks: Trump pushes Congress to approve relief

-WASHINGTON (NEXSTAR) — President Donald Trump started the weekend by pushing lawmakers in Congress to approve a coronavirus relief bill.
+WASHINGTON (NEXSTAR) — President Donald Trump this weekend pushed lawmakers in Congress to approve a coronavirus relief bill.
 What’s unclear about his request: Does the president still back the idea of stimulus checks?

 “Congress must now do a Covid Relief Bill,” Trump tweeted.
 “Needs Democrats support.
 Make it big and focused.
 Get it done!”